Kuressaare: History

-The town first appeared on maps around 1154.
-The island of Saaremaa (German, Ösel) was conquered by the Livonian Brothers of the Sword under Volkwin of Naumburg in 1227, who merged with the Teutonic Knights shortly afterwards.
-The first documentation of the castle (arx aquilae) was found in Latin texts written in 1381 and 1422.
-Over time, a town, which became known as Arensburg or Kuressaarelinn, grew and flourished around the fortress.
-It became the see of the Bishopric of Ösel-Wiek established by Albert of Riga in 1228, part of the Terra Mariana.
+The entire island of Saaremaa (Ösel or Oesel in historical context) was conquered by the German crusading order of Sword Brethren in 1227.
+The western and southern portions of Saaremaa then became part of the Bishopric of Ösel-Wiek in 1228, a vassal statelet of the Holy Roman Empire.
+The first documentation of the Prince-bishop's castle in Kuressaare (arx aquilae) has been found in Latin texts written in 1381 and 1422.
+Over time, a town, which became known as Arensburg or Kuressaare linn, grew and flourished around the fortress.

-Johann von Münchhausen, bishop since 1542, converted to Protestantism.
-With the advance of the troops of Tsar Ivan IV of Russia in the course of the Livonian War, Münchhausen sold his lands to King Frederick II of Denmark in 1559 and returned to Germany.
-Frederick sent his younger brother Prince Magnus to Kuressaare where he was elected bishop the following year.
-It was through his influence that the city obtained its civic charter in 1563, modeled after that of Riga.
-The bishopric was finally secularised in 1572 and Kuressaare fell to the Danish Crown.
+Johann von Münchhausen, Bishop of Ösel-Wiek since 1542, converted from Catholicism to Protestantism and sold his lands to King of Denmark in 1559, and returned to his native Germany soon after.
+King of Denmark sent his younger brother Prince Magnus to Kuressaare where he was elected bishop the following year.
+It was through his influence that the city obtained its German civic charter in 1563.
+The bishopric was finally secularised in 1572 and Kuressaare as well as the entire island of Saaremaa became part of the Kingdom of Denmark.

-In 1645, it passed to Swedish control through the Treaty of Brömsebro after the Danish defeat in the Torstenson War.
-Queen Christina of Sweden granted her favourite, Magnus Gabriel de la Gardie, the title of Count of Arensburg, the German and Swedish name for Kuressaare at that time.
-The city was burnt to the ground by Russian troops in 1710 during the Great Northern War and suffered heavily from the plague.
-Abandoned by the Swedes, it was incorporated into the Governorate of Livonia of the Russian Empire through the Treaty of Nystad in 1721.
+In 1645, Saaremaa passed from Denmark to the Kingdom of Sweden through the Treaty of Brömsebro.
+Queen of Sweden granted her favourite, Magnus Gabriel de la Gardie, the title of Count of Arensburg.
+During the Great Northern War, the city suffered heavily from the plague, and eventually burnt to the ground by the invading troops of the Tsardom of Russia in 1710.
+Saaremaa was incorporated into the Governorate of Livonia of the Russian Empire through the Treaty of Nystad in 1721.

-During the 19th century Kuressaare became a popular seaside resort on the Baltic coast.
-During World War I, between September and October 1917, German land and naval forces occupied Saaremaa with Operation Albion.
-During World War II, the Battle of Tehumardi took place.
-In October 1990, Kuressaare was the first town in Estonia to regain its self-governing status.

-Tourism

-Tourism

-Kuressaare is a well-known summer and resort town.
-The city is one of the most visited tourist centers in Estonia.
-The first known tourist group visited Kuressaare almost 165 years ago.